tidyverse/tidyverse.org/content/blog/tidymodels-sparsity/index.md

 Please see the post on tidymodels.org, which goes into more detail about when you are likely to benefit from this and how to change your recipes and workflows to take full advantage of this new feature.

-TODO: add tidymodels.org post about sparse recipes in tidymodels
+There is also a <https://www.tidymodels.org/> post going into a bit more detail about how to [use recipes to produce sparse data](https://www.tidymodels.org/learn/work/sparse-recipe/).